Slamy/motionTestSuite/README.md

 * Check "Enable Graphics API Visual Indicator"
 * Start the application.
 * Look at the upper left of the screen
-* Expected is something like:

-	GL 120 FPS
-	FLIP - VSYNC ON

-If FLIP is BLIT something is wrong.
-And VSYNC must be active.
+* VSYNC must be active/green

-### Micro Stutter

-I currently have this issue sometimes but I don't know why this happens...

-### I want to use the official Blur Busters TestUFO as a moving target
+### I want to use the official Blur Busters UFO as a moving target

 The `testpattern.png` file can be replaced with a custom graphic.
 To use the Blur Busters TestUFO execute these lines on the shell: